-- Watlington is a village in West Norfolk situated approximately six miles south of King's Lynn, and seven miles north of Downham Market.
-The parish has a population of 2,455 (Census, 2011) and is served by Watlington railway station (on the Fen Line between London Kings Cross and King's Lynn) which is situated less than a mile from the centre of the village. - 2.
+- 1. Watlington is a village in West Norfolk situated approximately six miles south of King's Lynn, and seven miles north of Downham Market.
+The parish has a population of 2,455 (Census, 20111) and is served by Watlington railway station (on the Fen Line between London Kings Cross and King's Lynn) which is situated less than a mile from the centre of the village. - 2.
 Watlington has a range of community facilities, including a GP surgery, primary school, bus route, railway station, general store/Post Office, and pub.
 The area provides a local employment base which has developed from its role in serving the local agricultural community. - 3.
 Large parts of the parish consist of low-lying fields bordered by the river Great Ouse, located about 1.5km west of the village centre.
 The river creates a natural western boundary to the parish.
 The village is situated within the 'Settled Farmland with Plantations' landscape character type.
-This type of landscape is defined in the Landscape Character Assessment, as having intact mature landscape structure including mature parkland and trees, hedgerows, and woodland plantations.
-There is also a patchwork of grazed parkland with views and a moderate to strong sense of tranquillity throughout the area. - 4.
+This type of landscape is defined in the Landscape Character Assessment2, as having intact mature landscape structure including mature parkland and trees, hedgerows, and woodland plantations.
+There is also a patchwork of grazed parkland with views and a moderate to strong sense of tranquillity throughout the area3. - 4.
 Watlington is a very rural village.
 Angel Field Millennium Green, due to its central location and village sign at its entrance, is the focal point of the settlement.
 Local islands of greenery are dispersed across the village, including play areas at several locations such as Warren Close, Stone Close, MUGA, the play area on the church recreation field, the church yard of St Peter and St Paul's, the grounds of the primary school, and the sports pitches north of the Village Hall.
 Due to the sparse settlement pattern, many properties look out onto open fields and small woodland areas, which is an important part of the character of the village.
 Watatunga Wildlife Reserve is a large expanse of green space valued by many residents, and also a significant draw to the area.
-However, it must be noted that part of Watatunga is located outside of the neighbourhood area. - 5.
-Although Watlington doesn't have a Conservation Area for planning purposes, it does have noteworthy architectural legacy, with several historic buildings that are
+However, it must be noted that part of Watatunga is located outside of the neighbourhood area.

-&lt;sup>1 Note that at the time of writing Census 2021 data is only available at ward level, which is for a larger area that takes in Tottenhill.
+1 Note that at the time of writing Census 2021 data is only available at ward level, which is for a larger area that takes in Tottenhill.
 Census 2021 population data for the ward is 2,796 usual residents.